Hotham, East Riding of Yorkshire: History

+The name Hotham derives from the plural form of the Old English hōd meaning 'shelter'.

 Hotham was once the land of Sir John Hotham, 1st Baronet, Governor of Hull, and his son John, often referred to as Captain Hotham.
 Sir John Hotham was knighted by King James I and was a Member of Parliament.

 In 1641, the Royalist army left an arsenal in the nearby city of Hull.
 Sir John Hotham was invested with the full authority of both Houses of Parliament to retain the arsenal regardless of circumstance.
 King Charles wrote to Sir John informing him of his intentions to join his son James, Duke of York who was residing in Hull.
 After holding a meeting in Ye Olde White Hart Inn on 23 April 1642 it was decided by majority vote that the gates of the city would be closed to the king.
 The king was furious and Sir John was dubbed a traitor.
 A siege of Hull by the king lasted for three weeks and although Sir John escaped to his manor at Scorborough he was arrested and taken to the Tower of London.
 The House of Commons ordered that money, plots of land and the goods belonging to Sir John be seized.
 In December 1644 he was tried and condemned to execution.
 Sir John's son, Captain Hotham, was also deemed guilty and executed.
 The estate was left to Captain Hotham's only son, also called John, aged 13.
 Like his grandfather, John became an MP for the local town of Beverley and went into exile in 1684 after the exclusion crisis.
 He returned with William of Orange in 1688 and was appointed the Governor of Hull in 1689.
 He died that year after becoming ill with a "chill" while travelling from Hull to Beverley.
 The Hotham family's estate is now in the nearby village of South Dalton.